atrocore/atrocore/README.md

 ## What Is AtroCore?

-AtroCore is an open-source software ecosystem distributed under GPLv3 License for free.
-AtroCore is designed for rapid development of web-based responsive business applications of any kind (ERP, PIM, CRM, DMS, MDM, DAM, etc.).
+AtroCore is an open-source Master Data Management (MDM) software distributed under GPLv3 License for free.

+AtroCore is also a software ecosystem designed for rapid development of web-based responsive business applications of any kind (ERP, PIM, CRM, DMS, MDM, DAM, etc.).
 It is an excellent tool for cost-effective and timely application development that comes with the powerful out-of-the-box functionality.

-Thanks to its configurable data model AtroCore is a fully fledged MDM System.
+Thus, AtroCore is a platform for Rapid Application Development (RAD).

 AtroCore is a single page application (SPA) with an API-centric, service-oriented architecture, and flexible data model based on configurable entities and relations.
 You can organize any data and business-related processes directly in AtroCore, many of them via a simple and user-friendly configuration.